UNINETTSigma2/documentation/jobs/projects_accounting.md

   while for a job requesting all memory on one of the large nodes, it is 320.

+- For the `hugemem` partition, the factor is 0.01059603 units per GiB.
+  This means that for a job requesting all memory on a node, the memory cost is 64, the number of CPUs on the node.

 - On the `accel` partition, the memory factor is 0.06593407 units per GiB, and the GPU factor is 6.
 This means that a job asking for all memory on a node, or all GPUs on a node, gets a cost of 24, the